 12. Iced Tea/Black Tea

 One of the biggest culprits of increased oxalate intake in the tea world is iced tea.
-Research finds that the high-oxalate content may cause kidney stones.
-And, that creates a backlash to drinking iced tea.
+As research finds that high-oxalate content may cause kidney stones, that creates a backlash to drinking iced tea.

-So, when you chug gallons of iced tea instead of water when you’re dehydrated.
-You are really increasing your risk of forming kidney stones.
+So, when you chug gallons of iced tea instead of water, you really increase your risk of forming kidney stones.

 Oxalates in Black Tea

 How much oxalate acid is in black tea?
-In one study, research data reflected that regular consumption of black tea daily may contribute between 26.46 and 98.58mg a day from loose black tea.
-Using tea bags for black tea was marginally smaller at 17.88 to 93.66mg of soluble oxalate.
+In one study, research data showed that a regular tea drinker would have an intake of between 26.46 and 98.58mg a day from loose black tea and 17.88 to 93.66mg soluble oxalate when using tea bags.

-These figures are based on drinking six cups of tea a day.
-In comparison, tea drinkers only received 18mg a day, maximum, from herbal teas.
+These results are based on drinking six cups of tea a day.
+In comparison, tea drinkers receive approximately 18mg per day, from herbal teas.
 So, black tea leaves may strongly contribute to kidney stone formations.

-Additionally, this is supported by one case that linked renal problems with iced tea.
-One patient drank approximately 1 gallon of iced tea daily.
-Doctors don’t know how long he did this for, but it was long enough to cause his kidneys to fail.
+Additionally, this is supported by one case linking renal problems with iced tea.
+The patient drunk 16 8-ounce glasses of iced tea per day for an unknown period of time. but it was long enough to cause his kidneys to fail.

 Also, another study found that oxalate levels may depend on the tea’s brewing time.
-And, how much liquid the tea is diffused in.
+And, in how much liquid the tea is diluted.

 So, does this mean you should stay away from iced tea and black tea?
 Not necessarily.
-If you are sensitive to oxalates or have kidney stones, you may want to restrict your drinking to special occasions.
+If you are sensitive to oxalates or have kidney stones, you may want to restrict drinking tea in general.

 However, regular tea drinkers can drink this tea in moderate amounts.
-And, not suffer serious health consequences.
+And, by controlling the consumption amount, the will avoid suffering serious health consequences.

 Does tea cause or treat kidney stones?
 The answer depends on which teas you drink.
 Teas have gotten a bad reputation recently from the findings that iced tea may increase the likelihood of developing kidney stones.

 But, that is not the full story.
-Drinking one or two glasses of iced tea a day doesn’t automatically equate to kidney stones.
+Drinking one or two glasses of iced tea a day doesn’t automatically relate to the formation of kidney stones.
 The problem lies in the amount of iced tea consumed a day, not the iced tea itself.

 And, there are alternatives if you are a heavy tea drinker.
-For example, green tea has many beneficial health perks without the excess oxalate levels.
-And, Azul tea is one of the most beneficial herbal teas if you want your drink to contribute to your kidney health.
+For example, green tea has many beneficial health perks without excess oxalate levels.
+And, Azul tea is one of the most beneficial herbal teas if you want you drink tea to contribute to your kidney health.

-Lastly, moderation is key when drinking teas.
-But, when in doubt, reach for a tea that may help out, not hurt your kidneys in the long run.
+Lastly, moderation is the key factor when drinking teas.
+But, when in doubt, reach for a tea that may help out, not hurt your kidneys in the long term.
 There are plenty to choose from, and you may find a new favorite.